 From unprecedented situations like the COVID-19 pandemic to the continued aging of the worldwide population, there are many pressing medical needs today that require the expertise of biomedical science professionals.

-This increased demand has led to a myriad of exciting opportunities for those with the specific knowledge and skill sets required to contribute to the ongoing evolution of the practice.
+This increased demand has led to myriad exciting opportunities for those with the specific knowledge and skill sets required to contribute to the ongoing evolution of the practice.

 Biomedical science combines the study of human physiology, human pathology, and pharmacology to draw conclusions and make necessary advances toward solving significant health problems facing society.

-“It’s really an all-encompassing term,” says David Janero, director of the pharmaceutical sciences graduate program at Northeastern.
+“It’s really an all-encompassing term,” says David Janero, director of the pharmaceutical sciences graduate programs at Northeastern University.
 “It goes from wet-lab research to address problems associated with therapeutics, disease mechanisms, and other related areas, [and] invokes disciplines such as pharmacology, biochemistry, cell biology, molecular biology, molecular medicine, medicinal chemistry, and so on.”

 The many facets of this work allow aspiring biomedical scientists the opportunity to tailor their careers to fit their unique interests—a benefit of this particular field that has led to increased interest among those with a passion for science and medicine.

-Did You Know: A “wet-lab” is a laboratory in which scientists handle chemicals or other “wet” materials in order to conduct experiments.
-A “dry-lab,” on the other hand, is a location where scientists draw conclusions about realities that occur naturally in the world by replicating them using computers or mathematics.
+Did you know: A “wet lab” is a laboratory in which scientists handle chemicals or other “wet” materials to conduct experiments.
+A “dry lab,” on the other hand, is a location where scientists draw conclusions about realities that occur naturally in the world by replicating them using computers or mathematics.

 Learn how to transform your career in an industry that’s transforming the world.